(Book 2: Hello, Can You Fear Me?)

 The performers’ every move was in perfect sync with the others.
 The choreography involved striking such poses as Ravi hadn’t realised were humanly possible.
-The dancers often switched between delicate flowing motions and aggressive steps with the ease of someone opening and closing a tap.
+The dancers often switched between delicate flowing motions and aggressive steps with the ease of someone flicking a switch on and off.
 And it wasn’t just an affair of brilliantly coordinated movement either.
 Their expressions shone through at every moment, perfectly complementing the music as it flowed through different tones and moods.

 Ravi found himself tapping his feet to the music.
-He even physically shuddered a couple of times during the fiercer moments of the performance.
-Suffice it to say, he was thoroughly engrossed and enjoying himself, feeling a sort of therapeutic happiness.
+He even physically shuddered a couple of times during some fierce moments in the performance.
+Suffice to say, he was thoroughly engrossed and enjoying himself, feeling a sort of therapeutic happiness.
 The pressure of heading a company, the stress of strategising every day and the frustration of dealing with Subro were almost gone from his mind.

 Obviously, Subro refused to give him peace for too long.
 Although not ill-intended, the painter’s use of the Captura was a bit louder than Ravi would have liked.
 It interfered with the beautiful music.
 There were also the continuous flashes from the new portable InstaLight.